2024 United States Olympic trials (gymnastics)

-The 2024 United States Olympic gymnastics team trials were the Olympic gymnastics team trials held June 27–30, 2024 at the Target Center in Minneapolis.
-At the conclusion of the event USA Gymnastics named both the men's and women's team to represent the United States at the 2024 Summer Olympics.
+The 2024 United States Olympic gymnastics team trials were the Olympic gymnastics team trials held June 27–30, 2024 at the Target Center in Minneapolis, Minnesota.
+At the conclusion of the event USA Gymnastics named the men's and women's team to represent the United States at the 2024 Summer Olympics in Paris.

 Venue

-In June 2023, USA Gymnastics announced that the 2024 Olympic trials would be held in Minneapolis, Minnesota and take place at the Target Center.
+In June 2023, USA Gymnastics announced that the 2024 Olympic trials would be held at the Target Center in Minneapolis.

 Participants

-The participants qualified via the 2024 U.S. National Gymnastics Championships.
+The participants qualified via the 2024 U.S. National Gymnastics Championships in Fort Worth, Texas.
 Shilese Jones withdrew prior to the National Championships and petitioned.
 Kaliya Lincoln and Curran Phillips withdrew partway through the National Championships and also petitioned.
 All three petitions were accepted.